matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 obviously, that the token the user entered was incorrect.

-This MSC can be considered similar to [MSC4178](https://github.com/matrix-org/matrix-spec-proposals/pull/4178) although that MSC is for `requestToken` on the C-S API only.
+This MSC can be considered similar to [MSC4178](https://github.com/matrix-org/matrix-spec-proposals/pull/4178) although that MSC is for `requestToken` on the C/S API only.

-The [`POST
-/_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken)
 The numerous `requestToken` endpoints (enumerated in the proposal section) in the C/S API also specify a `submit_url` response parameter, defining their parameters to be the same as the Identity API's `submitToken` endpoints.
 Everything this MSC specifies applies to these endpoint in the same way.